World Cup of Pool

 The World Cup of Pool is an annual international single-elimination tournament for doubles teams in nine-ball pool competition.
-The event has been dominated by the Philippines and China, with both nations winning the event on three occasions.
+The Philippines holds the record for World Cup wins, winning the title on four occasions.
+In 2023, they also became the first unseeded country to win the tournament.

 History

 The tournament is held annually, at various locations, and was first held in 2006 in Newport, Wales.
 The tournament is hosted by Matchroom Pool.

 Format

 There are usually 32 participating teams, representing 31 nations (the host nation is represented by two teams, A and B) composed of two players each.
 The participating nations do not have to go through a qualifying tournament in order to join, as they are selected by the organizers.
 Sixteen teams are seeded; they will face the unseeded teams at the first round.